-Banana Samosas: A sweet twist of the popular Indian appetizer.
+Banana Samosa Recipe: A sweet twist of the popular Indian appetizer.
 The crispy wrapper is filled with tasty, flavorful banana for a delicious coffee-time snack or dessert.

 I am kind of bad with sunglasses.
-Either I lose them, usually leave them behind some place I am not going back to (highway rest stop), or drop them and they break eventually, or put them on the bed or chair or couch and end up sitting down on them.
+Either I lose them, I leave them behind some place I am not going back to (like a highway rest stop, for example), or I drop them and they break eventually, or last but not least, I put them on the bed or chair or couch and end up sitting down on them. *Crunch*

-This probably doesn’t come as a surprise to you, since I confessed my clumsiness to you before already.
-My sunglasses end up victim of this clumsiness more than any other item because here in tropical Asia they are my daily companion.
+This probably doesn’t come as a surprise to you, since I confessed my clumsiness to you before.
+My sunglasses end up victim of this clumsiness more than any other item because here in tropical Asia, they are my daily companion.

 So when we were in Melaka, Malaysia I was looking for another pair of sunglasses, yet again.
 On the weekend there is a famous night market called Jonker Street and of course there were many stalls selling shades in all shape and color.